brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

 - Simulate starting a projectInterface session on the cloud.
     - In this example, you will do this from your local computer but under the real experiment circumstances you would start the projectInterface from the cloud.
-- Simulate starting a fileServer session on the console computer.
+- Simulate starting a fileServer session on the stimulus computer, which will automatically receive dicom files from the Siemens console computer after you change some parameters to the console.
-    - Again, in this example, you will do this from another terminal window on your local computer but under real experiment circumstances you would start the fileServer from the console computer to initialize a watch for incoming files of interest (e.g., dicoms).
+    - Again, in this example, you will do this from another terminal window on your local computer but under real experiment circumstances you would start the fileServer from the stimulus computer to initialize a watch for incoming files of interest (e.g., dicoms).
 - Review the settings on the configuration file that are on the cloud using the web browser.
 - Initialize a real-time experiment session from the web browser.
 - Run a real-time experiment session: